houshuanglucie/Linear-statistical-model/README.md

 # Linear-statistical-model
-This is a course about linear statistical model.
+This is a Course of Linear Statistical Model in ISAE-SUPAERO.